electsigon/electsigon.github.io/content/_index.md

 ---
 I am a PhD student in the [Theory Group](https://theory.cs.columbia.edu/) at Columbia advised by [Henry Yuen](https://henryyuen.net/), and before that I was a graduate student at the Institute for Quantum Computing at the University of Waterloo, advised by [John Watrous](https://johnwatrous.com/).
 I study theoretical computer science, with a focus on quantum computation.

 My research is broadly about understanding fully-quantum tasks, including quantum cryptography, unitary complexity theory, and algorithms for learning from quantum data.
-Some specific problems that I think about are algorithms for shadow tomography, the complexity of unitarys synthesis problems, and various topics in quantum cryptography like quantum money and pseudo-randomness.
+Some specific problems that I think about are algorithms for shadow tomography, the complexity of unitary synthesis problems, and various topics in quantum cryptography like quantum money and pseudo-randomness.
 I am generally happy to talk about anything related to computer science, so if you have a question or idea please feel free to reach out to me!

 Email: johnb at cs dot columbia dot edu